turbot/steampipe-mod-kubernetes-insights/dashboards/daemonset/docs/daemonset_report_host_access.md

 This report answers the following questions:

-- Are my DaemonSets host access enabled?
+- Are my DaemonSets host network access enabled?
 - What is the status of host PID and IPC sharing?